Wahb ibn Munabbih: Judicial career

 Wahb served as a qāḍī (judge) in Sanaa during the governorship of ʿUrwa ibn Muḥammad.
 On one occasion, in response to public grievances, he beat an official ('āmil) with a stick until he drew blood.

 Wahb also reportedly knew the ancient Himyaritic language.
-Al-Mas'ūdī recounts the Umayyad caliph al-Walīd I (r.
-705–715) once sent him an inscription discovered in Damascus to dicepher.
+Al-Mas'ūdī recounts that the Umayyad caliph al-Walīd I (r.
+705–715) once sent him an inscription discovered in Damascus to decipher.

 Imprisonment and death

 Later in life, Wahb was imprisoned and flogged by the Umayyad governor of Yemen, Yūsuf ibn ʿUmar al-Thaqafī.
 The reason for this punishment is unknown, though R.G.
 Khoury suggests it may have been related to Wahb's theological views or his associations with the People of the Book.
 He reportedly died as a result of the flogging.
 His death is dated variously to 110 AH / 728–729 CE or 114 AH / 732–733 CE.

 Doctrinal views

 Wahb is said to have initially support Qadarite views, advocating the doctrine of qadar (free will).
 He later renounced this position, considering it incompatible with divine revelation.
 He is reported to have authored a treatise titled Kitāb al-Qadar, which he subsequently regretted and, according to some reports, even denied having written.